Advantages of Cost Accounting

 - Cost accounting enables fixation of appropriate prices by making a distinction between fixed and variable costs that are not otherwise made in financial accounting systems.

-- For example, in periods of a global recession, an entity may be required to lower prices to keep up the demand for its products.
+- For example, in periods of a global recessionGlobal RecessionGlobal recession refers to a condition when the countries across the globe experience an economic downturn for an extended period.
+It is a form of synchronized economic downfall encountered by the various interrelated economies throughout the world., an entity may be required to lower prices to keep up the demand for its products.
 In such a situation, the management may decide to sell at a price that does not cover its total cost.

 - The company would then sell the product at a price over its variable cost of production.
 Since the fixed costs are to be incurred whether or not the entity manufactures the product, the management would price the products in such a manner that at least the incremental cost of producing each additional unit is covered.